mwilliamson/python-makefile/README.md

 Runs all tests under the directory `tests`.
 This looks through all Python files, but all test functions must use nose's `@istest` decorator.
 In other words, the names of files and functions is irrelevant.

+Before running the tests or after updating the list of dependencies, you should run `make bootstrap`.
+This is not done as part of `make test` since this can slow down the tests considerably in the common case of everything already being up-to-date.

 ### upload